GettingNifty/Heavy-Evil/README.md

 SDK's currently used in project development.

-Java SE 8/JDK 8/JRE 8 but was originally built on JDK 1.6, as far as I remember once you install the JDK eclipse will detect it on your system.
-As with the other libraries you just need to add the external .jar files to a created library from after extracting the .zip file.
+Java SE 8/JDK 1.8/JRE 8 but was originally built on JDK 1.6 and still compiles on both.

 JOGL 2.3(includes Gluegen, JOAL and JOCL, and all current OpenGL native libraries),